CoLRev-Environment/colrev/docs/source/index.rst

 Credits
 -----------------

+The broader vision is better tool-support for the literature review process.
+To achieve this, CoLRev adopts **batteries included but swappable** as a principle to reconcile the need for an efficient end-to-end process with the possibility to select and combine specific tools.
+Users can -- for each step of the review process -- select custom tools or rely on the powerful reference implementation of CoLRev.

-CoLRev builds on the shoulders of amazing projects (growing giants) and benefits from their ongoing improvements
+The CoLRev reference implementation builds on the shoulders of amazing projects (growing giants) and benefits from their ongoing improvements

 .. |gitactivity| image:: https://img.shields.io/github/commit-activity/y/git/git?color=green&style=plastic
    :height: 12pt